 This session is for individuals who need kinesio tape application to approximate the recti.
 Taping is a definitive rehabilitative technique that is designed to facilitate the body’s natural healing process while providing support and stability to muscles and joints without restricting the body’s range of motion.
 Latex-free and wearable for days at a time; safe for all populations; waterproof.

 A weak core can exist even without a diastasis recti.
-These 45-minute sessions will teach you exercises that you can do at home to strengthen your core and tone your abdominals.
+These 45-minute virtual sessions will teach you exercises that you can do at home to strengthen your core and tone your abdominals.
 Strength, movement and postural assessments are used to create a series of exercises and movement modifications that will result in quick and measurable change.

 Pregnancy is one of the most important times to strengthen your core!
 By focusing on your core and pelvic floor now you can enjoy a more comfortable pregnancy while learning tools for labor, delivery and postpartum healing.
-These 45-minute sessions will include exercises you can do at home to help you learn how to both strengthen and relax the abdominals and pelvic floor.
+These 45-minute virtual sessions will include exercises you can do at home to help you learn how to both strengthen and relax the abdominals and pelvic floor.